CCTV in the workplace | Paycheck Plus Data Protection

-Personal data can be captured using CCTV cameras – any video, images or audio that can be used to identify an individual is subject to the Data Protection Acts.
-If you use a CCTV system for your business you are likely considered a data controller and therefore have significant responsibilities.
-So businesses using CCTV cameras must make themselves aware of their data protection obligations.
+Personal data can be captured using CCTV in the workplace – any video, images or audio that can be used to identify an individual is subject to the Data Protection Acts.
+If you use a CCTV system for your business, you are likely considered a data controller and therefore have significant responsibilities.
+So, businesses using CCTV cameras must make themselves aware of their data protection obligations.
 Read on for more details and recommendations / expectations that will help you comply with data protection regulations.

 Can you justify the CCTV system and what data will be captured?

 Businesses must be able to justify obtaining personal data through a CCTV system and justify the use of the personal data.
 This can be easily done if the system is for security reasons however it gets a lot more difficult if it’s used to monitor employees or customers etc. as this is more intrusive.

 All the data captured needs to be considered, including the data that’s not relevant to the intended purpose of the CCTV system.
 A case study provided by the Data Protection Commissioner highlights a case where Luas CCTV cameras overlooked private property; this was outside of the intended purpose of the system and had to be rectified.
 You should ask yourself if people in the areas captured by the CCTV system have an expectation of privacy and are you capturing no more than appropriate for the purpose of the system.

 The Data Protection Commissioner expects / recommends the following to be carried out and documented: